xxwang1/OpenGCRAM/docs/source/index.md

   includes:
     * Technology's specific information
     * Technology's rules such as DRC rules and the GDS layer map
-    * Custom designed library cells (6T, sense amp, DFF) to improve the SRAM density.
+    * Custom designed library cells (2T Gain Cell, sense amp, DFF) to improve the GCRAM density.
 * For technologies that have specific design requirements, such as specialized well contacts, the user can include helper functions in the technology